Compiling

 $ gcc foo.c -I/usr/include/ruby-3.0.0 -I/usr/include/ruby-3.0.0/x86_64-linux -lruby

-Though, if available, you should really use pkg-config to get the appropriate options for your distribution:
+If available, you can use pkg-config to get the appropriate options for your OS:

 $ pkg-config --cflags --libs ruby-3.0